 Our responsibility is to express opinions on these financial statements based on our audit.
 We did not audit the financial statements of Lincoln Wastewater System and Lincoln Water System, which represent 35%, 58% and 17%, respectively, of the total assets, net position and revenues of the business-type activities.
 Those financial statements were audited by other auditors, whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for Lincoln Wastewater System and Lincoln Water System, is based solely on the report of the other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.